vtexdocs/help-center-content/docs/faq/en/what-to-do-when-receiving-an-error-message-during-shipping-simulation.md

 ---
-title: What to do when receiving an error message during shipping simulation
+title: 'What to do when receiving an error message during shipping simulation'
 id: 3bkJwe0Yj6qEkuYKUWwKwK
 status: PUBLISHED
 createdAt: 2017-05-09T14:03:03.097Z